Battle of Remagen: Sturmtigers mobilized

-German forces mobilized two Sturmtiger companies, Sturmmörserkompanie 1000 and 1001 (a total of 7 units), to take part in the battle.
+German forces mobilized two Sturmtiger companies, Sturmmörserkompanie 1000 and 1001 (a total of seven units), to take part in the battle.
 The tanks were armed with a massive 380mm rocket-propelled mortar.
-The Sturmtiger were originally tasked with using their mortars against the bridge itself, though it was discovered that they lacked the accuracy needed to hit the bridge.
+The Sturmtigers were originally tasked with using their mortars against the bridge itself, though it was discovered that they lacked the accuracy needed to hit the bridge.

 During this action, one of the Sturmtigers in Sturmmörserkompanie 1001 near Düren and Euskirchen allegedly hit a group of stationary Sherman tanks in a village with a 380mm round, resulting in nearly all the Shermans being put out of action, and their crews killed or wounded.
-This is the only tank-on-tank combat a Sturmtiger is ever recorded engaging in.
+This is the only record of tank-on-tank combat involving a Sturmtiger.

 Bayerlein loses command

 Bayerlein's ground offensive was completely ineffective.
 Field Marshal Model was so unhappy with his performance that he transferred all of the LIII Armeekorps' armor to Carl Püchler's LXXIV Armeekorps.